Is the deadlift alone enough to make your back strong?

 If Bob wants to provide an appropriate challenge to his spinal extensors and reduce the chances of him suffering back pain, he needs to drop the weight.

 At present his weakest link in the deadlift is his back extensors.
 Simply continuing with his present course is not the answer.
-His body will simply compensate around the weakness and he will continue to suffer from pain.
+His body will simply compensate around the weakness and he may continue to suffer from pain.

 Isolate then integrate.